-For external exams, modified papers are requested in advance of the exam season.
 Coloured papers are produced within the centre.
 In advance of the exams, the Exams/Assessment Administrator will print candidate timetables on the correct coloured paper so it can be clearly identified what papers (including tiers or options) are required in each colour.
-Where coloured papers are required for an exam, packets will be opened 60 minutes prior to the start of the exam and the Exams/Assessment Administrator will remove one paper and secure this in an envelope to take to Reprographics for copying.
-The remaining papers will either be taken to the exam rooms by an Invigilator or returned to the secure storage.
+Where coloured papers are required for an exam, one copy of each paper being sat will be removed from the packets by the Exams/Assessment Administrator who will secure this in non-transparent mailing pouch.
+The Exams/Assessment Administrator will then take this paper to Reprographics for copying and will remain with the original and copied papers at all times.
 The Reprographics room will be vacated, and the door locked to prevent unauthorised access.
-The Exams/Assessment Administrator will then copy the papers as required and re-secure them in the envelope.
-The Exams/Assessment Administrator will then return to the Exams Office and continue preparing papers for that session's exam.
+The Exams/Assessment Administrator will work with the Reprographics and Data Administrator to copy the papers as required and re-secure them in non-transparent mailing pouches for each room.
+The Exams/Assessment Administrator will then return to the Exams Office and add the non-transparent mailing pouch with the coloured papers to the correct non-transparent mailing bags for the relevant room.

 Completed candidate scripts will be packed in accordance with the regulations.
-Parcels will be taken to reception and left in a secure area until they are collected.
+Where a Parcelforce collection is booked, scripts will remain in the secure storage until the start of the collection window before being taken to reception.
 The receptionist will not leave these packages unattended at any time.
 If the packages have not been collected at the end of the day, the receptionist will contact the Exams and Data Manager who can advise on alternative arrangements and/or return the packages to the safe for dispatch on the next working day.

-Unless prohibited by regulation, any unused papers will be normally distributed to Curriculum Area Leaders at the end of the exam session once completed candidate scripts have been accounted for and dispatched to the Awarding Organisation.
+Unless prohibited by regulation, any unused papers will be normally distributed to Subject Leaders at the end of the exam session once completed candidate scripts have been accounted for and dispatched to the Awarding Organisation.